 Jean Bosco Ndayishimiye

-Before joining PMC as Country Representative to Burundi, Jean Bosco was a lecturer at the University of Burundi.
+Before joining PMC as Resident Representative to Burundi, Jean Bosco was a lecturer at the University of Burundi.
 Since 1997, Jean Bosco has been working as a consultant to international organizations such as UNDP, UNICEF, ILO, World Bank, Oxfam Quebec, Oxfam Novib, GTZ / GIZ, and CARE.
 He has a long and rich experience working with rural populations, in action research, and is an expert in participatory evaluation approaches and in communication for development.
 He holds two diplomas in Development Studies and Clinical and Social Psychology.

 PMC-Democratic Republic of Congo